 Simple English definitions for legal terms

-Read a random definition: con man
+Read a random definition: attempt to assault

 A contract for deed is a special type of real estate contract where the seller agrees to sell a piece of land to the buyer.
 The buyer can start using the land right away, but they have to pay the seller in installments over time.
 The seller keeps the legal title to the land until the buyer has paid off the full purchase price, including any interest.
 Once the buyer has paid everything, the seller will give them the legal title to the land.
 The buyer usually has to make an initial down payment to the seller.